phyunsj/mqtt-rule-engine/README.md

 ## Remaining Questions

 **How to update or add new function?
 How to link between `topic` and `function`?**  :bulb: Specify $SYS topic and update SQL table with MQTT message(s) accordingly.
-Of course, web applicattion is another option to manage SQL table.
+Web applicattion is another option to manage SQL table as well as a script (function) editing.

 #### Related Posts: